matveynator/netchan/README.md

     Work + Request + Reply
 ```

-There is no managed form with only one of the two channels.
+But NetChan does not enforce that shape.
+An application may define a different task type with one control channel, several result channels, event streams, separate cancellation and progress channels, or any other arrangement supported by the protocol.

-`Request` and `Reply` are also **task-scoped**.
-A managed task gets a new pair when it is created, and that pair ends with the task.
-The next task gets different channels:
+When an application chooses the `Request` / `Reply` convention, the pair is naturally task-scoped: a task gets a fresh pair, that pair ends with the task, and the next task gets different channels.

 ```text
 Task A